robwierzbowski/grunt-build-control/README.md

 #### Notes

 Grunt-build-control deploys to git endpoints.
-To set up a git endpoint on a private server, search "deploying a website with git" and follow one of the many tutorials available.
+If you want to deploy to a private server [this tutorial by @curtisblackwell ](http://curtisblackwell.com/blog/my-deploy-method-brings-most-of-the-boys-to-the-yard) is a good place to start.

 `buildcontrol` will add commits on top of the existing history of the remote branch if available.